https://www.gravatar.com/avatar/206912d6900c65386f24516df605c206?s=240&d=mp

 Multiprocessing, Multithreading and Asyncio in Python Part 1 - Basic Concept

-which can improve performance in specific scenarios.
+Asyncio was introduced in Python 3.4 to improve performance in specific scenarios.

 Combined with the pre-existing Multiprocessing and Multithreading,